 }

-- Use automated inlining during build process
+- Run automated inlining during build

-- Test inlined output across target email clients
+- Test inlined output in target clients

-- Deploy with confidence in cross-client compatibility
+- Deploy with some actual confidence

-# Example GitHub Actions workflow
+Example GitHub Actions pass:

-name: Email Build and Test
+name: Email build and test

 on: [push]